Prestige Buying guides

 The French regions most sought after by buyers

-• Sologne (Centre-Val de Loire): An emblematic region with deep forests and multiple ponds.
-This terroir offers an art de vivre focused on nature, hunting traditions, and local gastronomy.
+• The Sologne (Centre-Val de Loire): An emblematic region with deep forests and numerous ponds.
+This terroir offers an art of living focused on nature, hunting traditions and local gastronomy.
 Real estate here is dominated by country houses and vast hunting estates.
-These chateaux and pavilions enhanced with woods and wooded plains attract hunters and lovers of peace.
-Proximity to the Orléans forest and picturesque villages (La Ferté-Saint-Aubin, Sully-sur-Loire) reinforce the region's charm.
+These châteaux and lodges set among woods and wooded plains attract hunters and lovers of peace and quiet.
+Proximity to the Orléans forest and picturesque villages (La Ferté-Saint-Aubin, Sully-sur-Loire) enhances the charm of the region.

-• Périgord (Dordogne): In the heart of the Périgord Noir or Périgord Vert, estates mix medieval chateaux, fortified houses, and manor houses.
-The region is renowned for its refined cuisine and hilly landscapes (rivers, chestnut forests) – an appeal that maintains strong demand for exceptional properties.
+• The Périgord (Dordogne): In the heart of the Périgord Noir or the Périgord Vert, estates combine medieval châteaux, fortified houses and master's houses.
+The region is renowned for its refined cuisine and its rolling landscapes (rivers, chestnut forests) – an appeal that sustains strong demand for exceptional properties.

-• The Loire Valley: This jewel of French heritage has dozens of royal chateaux.
-Nearby, vast wine estates and manor houses stretch across the hillsides of the Loire.
-Proximity to Tours or Orléans (TGV) provides easy access from Paris while offering the charm of the countryside.
+• The Loire Valley: This jewel of French heritage boasts dozens of royal châteaux.
+In the surrounding area, vast wine-growing properties and country mansions stretch across the Loire hillsides.
+Proximity to Tours or Orléans (high-speed train) provides easy access from Paris while offering the charm of the countryside.

 The importance of terroir, environment and accessibility

-• Accessibility (TGV station, airport, highway nearby).
+• Accessibility (high-speed train station, airport, motorway nearby).

 • Environment (fertile soil, water, absence of nuisances, prestige of the terroir).